survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 ### webpack-deps-tree

 [webpack-deps-tree](https://restrry.github.io/webpack-deps-tree/static/) displays webpack module graph.
-Using it you can understand how modules of your bundles are related to each other.
+Using the tool you can understand how modules of your bundles are related to each other.

 ### circular-dependency-plugin

 [circular-dependency-plugin](https://www.npmjs.com/package/circular-dependency-plugin) lets you detect cycles in the module graph.
-Often the existence of a cycle implies a bug and it can be a good idea to refactor cycles out.
+Often this implies a bug, and it can be a good idea to refactor cycles out.

 ### dependency-cruiser